4 Best Organic Tatami Mats (Traditional Japanese Style)

 James Miller

-These sustainable and stylish alternatives to traditional carpets and eco rugs are becoming increasingly popular among eco-conscious consumers, offering natural fibers, tranquil colors, and an authentic Japanese feel.
+Organic tatami mats are made from natural, biodegradable materials like Igusa rush grass, rice straw, and split bamboo.
+These sustainable and stylish alternatives to traditional carpets and rugs are becoming increasingly popular among eco-conscious consumers, offering natural fibers, tranquil colors, and an authentic Japanese feel.

 They Say: Create a space with a Japanese mood by simply placing these unit tatami mats on the floor.
 The mat surface material is made from Japanese (Kyushu)-grown rush grass.
 Each strand of rush grass is thick, with a thick surface skin and fine fibers, resulting in outstanding elasticity and durability.

-They’re constructed with Japanese-grown rush grass and Aomori cypress cotton padding, providing excellent elasticity and durability while purifying the air and regulating humidity.
+They’re constructed with Japanese-grown rush grass and Aomori cypress cotton padding, providing excellent elasticity and durability.

-They’re lightweight and come with connector joints, meaning you can buy multiple mats and customize the size and shape of your layout to fit any space.
+They’re lightweight and come with connector joints, allowing you to purchase multiple mats and customize the size and shape of your layout to fit any space.

 These tatami mats are a fantastic choice for anyone looking to add a touch of Japanese style to their home.